rdhs-stemposium/rdsp2019/README.md

 The STEMposium is a science symposium hosted by the Science Research class at River Dell High School.
 The course is provided by SUNY Albany's UHS program.
 Students will present their original research at the event.

 ## Who made this?
-The wesbite design was created by [Michael Vasile](https://github.com/Michaelvas17) and [Greg Sarafian](https://github.com/GregSarafian).
+The wesbite design was created by RDHS Alumni [Michael Vasile](https://github.com/Michaelvas17) and [Greg Sarafian](https://github.com/GregSarafian).
 Additional contributions were made by [Steven Gu](https://github.com/theogguu) and [James Chan](https://github.com/chanjbc), as well as various members of the Science Research class.

 ## Special Thanks
 The devs would like to extend their gratitude to: